-For many of us, the next decade will bring beginnings and endings in both work and life.
-As we think about what’s to come, it can be challenging to envision, let alone create, a fulfilling and secure future.
+For many of us, the next decade will bring transitions in both work and life.
+As we think about what’s to come after our primary careers, it can be challenging to envision, let alone create, a fulfilling and secure future.
 What’s more, we’re expected to leap into that future overnight.
 But retirement isn’t an event, nor is it a one-size-fits-all proposition.
 It’s a process that takes time, especially as we look toward post-career lives that are likely to last as long as our working lives.

 Hosted by LearningLife, Encore Transitions is an annual series of four courses designed to help you prepare for a successful post-career life by focusing on personal, professional, and social satisfaction, as well as timely financial and health matters.
 Whether it is through a new line of work, service, learning, or other meaningful activities, Encore Transitions emphasizes post-career engagement as a foundation for vitality, happiness, and healthy longevity.